-The Club has completed a tree survey and the results are impressive.
+The Club has completed a tree survey, which is still on-going, and the results are impressive.
 There are nearly 100 different species of tree on the property including three species that are deemed by the Hong Kong Government as being Old and Valuable, and are therefore protected by law.

-Since 2004, the Government’s Register of Old and Valuable Trees has recorded some 500 trees – and at the Club alone there are 80 of these that fall into category.
+Since 2004, the Government’s Register of Old and Valuable Trees (OVTs) has recorded 474 trees – and at the Club alone there are 409 of trees that potentially fall into this category.

 The Club maintains a comprehensive database of all trees measuring 30 centimetres in diameter to facilitate their planned management.
 Such information includes species, age and height, and is also accompanied by a photo.

 Some of the tree species at Fanling include banyan, many of which are over 80 years old, eucalyptus (there are some particularly special examples of these by the right side of the 16th tee of the Old Course) as well as indigenous camphor trees, acacias, ironwoods, Norfolk pines and paper barks.

 New trees are planted each and every year to add colour and diversity to the property, which many have described as being just as much an arboretum as a place to play golf.

 The Club has undertaken more surveys including a study on the varied birdlife that make Fanling their home.